Sgraffito: History

-Another use of sgraffito is seen in its simplified painting technique.
-One coat of paint is left to dry on a canvas or sheet of paper.
-Another coat of a different color is painted on top of the first layer.
-The artist then uses a palette knife or oil stick to scratch out a design, leaving behind an image in the color of the first coat of paint.
-This can also be achieved by using oil pastels for the first layer and black ink for the top layer.
-Sometimes a first coat of paint is not needed, and the wet coat scraped back reveals the canvas.
-This cannot be achieved by using the oil pastel method.
-This technique is often used in art classes to teach the sgraffito technique to novice art students.
+Another application of sgraffito involves a simplified painting technique.
+Initially, a single coat of paint is applied and allowed to dry on a canvas or sheet of paper.
+Subsequently, a different color is painted over the first layer.
+Using a palette knife, oil stick, or similar tool, the artist then scratches out a design, revealing the underlying color.
+Alternatively, oil pastels may be used for the initial layer, with black ink applied on top.
+In some cases, the initial layer of paint may be omitted, and the artist scrapes back the wet coat to expose the canvas underneath.
+However, this method is not applicable when using oil pastels.
+This technique is frequently employed in art classes to introduce novice art students to the sgraffito technique.